A470 road: Original route

 The route from Cardiff to Brecon was the original A470.
 It originally ran into Brecon town centre and joined the A40 road.
 The old A470 between the by-pass and the town, along Newgate Street, is now the B4601.
 A4062 was the number for the section from the junction of the A40 and the B4601 – the Brecon (eastern) bypass to B4602 section.
 The B4601 was originally the A40 which ran through the town of Brecon.
 Similarly, the B4602 was originally the westernmost part of the A438.

 Original road numbers

-Brecon – Langurig
+Brecon – Llangurig

 The A438 was the original number for the road from the junction with B4602 to the sharp left turn where A470 turns north in the vicinity of Llanfilo.
 The A438 continues on from there to Hereford and Tewkesbury.
 From north of Llanfilo to Llyswen was the A4073.
 A479 originally linked the A40 west of Crickhowell to the A44 road at Rhayader.
 The A479 now runs only from Crickhowell to Llyswen.
 The stretch from Rhayader to Llangurig was the A44.
 Officially, this is now part of the A470, but some local signage shows A44/A470.